uncleLukie/unclelukie.github.io/content/posts/uni slackers.md

 ---
-title: "The Group Project Dilemma: Leading the Charge in Uni"
+title: "The Group Project Dilemma: Leading the Charge at Uni"
 seo_title: "Group Project Management in University"
 summary: "Navigating the tricky waters of group projects and how to handle slackers."
 description: "A look into project management within university group projects and strategies for dealing with less engaged students."